The Great Simpsina: Cultural references

+Reception

 Ratings

 In its original American broadcast, "The Great Simpsina" was viewed by an estimated 4.996 million households and received a 2.3 rating/7 share among adults between the ages of 18 and 49, marking an eighteen percent drop from the previous episode.

-Critical reception
+Critical response

 Eric Hochberger of TV Fanatic gave the episode a rating of 3.8/5.0 stars, writing "From [the opening], The Great Simpsina because [sic] a typical Lisa episode of The Simpsons.
 You know you're in for a clever storyline with plenty of heart, but not so much in the humor department...Overall, the episode was entertaining and flowed nicely throughout, but just lacked the funnier moments I've become accustomed to during this strong season".

-Rowan Kaiser of The AV Club rated The Great Simpsina a B−, stating "Tonight's episode was an almost Platonic example of the modern Simpsons trying to recreate the glory years and not quite getting there.
+Rowan Kaiser of The A.V.
+Club rated "The Great Simpsina" a B−, stating "Tonight's episode was an almost Platonic example of the modern Simpsons trying to recreate the glory years and not quite getting there.
 It has all the ingredients: a weird, irrelevant opening act, an investigation into a quirky aspect of American culture, and a single new character/guest star altering one of the Simpsons' lives temporarily...the jokes generally landed when they were made, and the ending was surprisingly sweet.
 It was just unfortunately non-essential".